s2n-cnit/nfvcl-ng/docs/source/blueprints/blueprint.rst

 cluster to the topology.

 To instantiate a blueprint it is sufficient to call a POST API, each blueprint has the dedicated call for its creation.
+**For further details** please see the specific Blueprint dedicated page.

 Blueprint day 2 operation
 *************************